 How to Add Error Bars in Excel?
 (Step by Step)

-Step 3.
-The excel error bars option can be found under the layout tab under the analysis group.
-Following screenshot shows the same.
+- Step 3.
+The error bars option can be found under the layout tab under the analysis group.
+The following screenshot shows the same.

 In the below screenshot, the error bars with standard error is given.
 All the data points in the series display the amount of error in the same height for Y error bars and the same width for X error bars.